 - Reduced alcohol consumption in the long term: Research suggests that taking a month off alcohol can lead to a decrease in overall alcohol consumption even after the month is over.
 After learning how to cope effectively without it for a month, one study found people reported drinking less and having an extra dry day per week.

 - Enhanced mental well-being: Alcohol can significantly impact mood and emotions well beyond the time you’ve been drinking.
-Hangover symptoms are more than nausea.
+Hangover symptoms are more than nausea and headaches.
 They include cloudy thinking, increased anxiety, as well as feeling depressed or irritable.
 Taking a break from drinking can lead to a more level mood, reduced anxiety, and improved emotional stability.
 This can create a positive impact not only on an individual’s mental health but also on the people around them.

 - Weight management: Alcohol is calorie-dense and can contribute to weight gain.
 By abstaining from alcohol for a month, individuals may experience weight loss or better weight management as they reduce their calorie intake.
 They are also less likely to make impulsive dining decisions (think no more late-night NYC hot dogs or insomnia cookies.)